pineapple-EPITA/fit-company/adr/02-coach-service-migration.md

 ## Implementation Steps

 1. **Phase 1: Getting Ready (Current)**
-   - Build the new coach service with Flask
+   - Separate the new coach service with Flask (the logic is used to be in the fit/services/fitness_coach.py)
    - Add health checks and monitoring
    - Set up Docker stuff
    - Test it locally with docker-compose